Juniper/terraform-provider-mist/docs/resources/device_gateway.md

 - `port_network` (String) Only for SRX and if `usage`==`lan`, the name of the Network to be used as the Untagged VLAN
 - `preserve_dscp` (Boolean) Whether to preserve dscp when sending traffic over VPN (SSR-only)
 - `redundant` (Boolean) If HA mode
+- `redundant_group` (Number) If HA mode, SRX Only - support redundancy-group.
+1-128 for physical SRX, 1-64 for virtual SRX
 - `reth_idx` (Number) If HA mode
 - `reth_node` (String) If HA mode
 - `reth_nodes` (List of String) SSR only - supporting vlan-based redundancy (matching the size of `networks`)